Understanding why people leave your organization will help you get your retention strategy right.

 In both age categories, the most common reason an employee voluntarily leaves a job is for "personal reasons."
 But workers age 25 or under are more likely to leave for another position while workers 55 and up are more likely to retire, which makes sense.

-To get some deeper insights, ADP RI also created a data model based on a sample of 1,900 organizations (all with 1,000+ employees) and about 7 million employee records.
+To get some deeper insights, ADP also created a data model based on a sample of 1,900 organizations (all with 1,000+ employees) and about 7 million employee records.
 The statistical analysis showed the most common factors that influence an employee's decision to leave are pay (and overtime), career opportunities and time/distance commuting.
-ADP RI's Revelations from Workforce Turnover.
-A Closer Look Through Predictive Analytics offers a deeper look at the model and findings.
+The ADP Research Institute® report, Revelations from Workforce Turnover.
+A Closer Look Through Predictive Analytics, offers a deeper look at the model and findings.

 In addressing the reasons people leave your organization, start by evaluating what the organization can control.
 Then look at whether changing something for one employee creates the need to take a broader look at the issues across the organization.
 For example, raising the pay for one person or group can create potential gender pay issues.

 Other factors are harder to manage.
 Most organizations can't do much about commute distance for employees.
 But if you're thinking about opening a new office or relocating the current one, paying attention to available housing and commute difficulty can save you employees, time and expense.

 Download the report: Getting Your Retention Strategy Right

 Read our Getting Talent Retention Right series:

 This report can help you create a solid retention strategy at your organization.Get the Report